AdobeDocs/adobeio-auth/AuthenticationOverview/AuthenticationGuide.md

 ## Types of Authentication

 ### [API Key Integration (Integration Only)](/auth/AuthenticationOverview/APIKeyIntegration.md)
-Your application must be registered through the [Adobe I/O Console](https://console.adobe.io/).
-The I/O Console is where you can generate an API Key, an important requirement to obtain client credentials. e.g. Adobe Stock etc.
+The [Adobe I/O Console](https://console.adobe.io/) is where you can generate an API Key, an important requirement to obtain client credentials. e.g. Adobe Stock etc.

 ### [OAuth Integration (OAuth 2.0 authentication flow)](/auth/AuthenticationOverview/OAuthIntegration.md)